AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/analytics.md

 [Adobe Analytics](https://experienceleague.adobe.com/docs/analytics.html) is an industry-leading solution that empowers you to understand your customers as people and steer your business with customer intelligence.

-In the [Add Extensions](add-extensions.md) and [Install the Mobile SDK](install-the-mobile-sdk.md) lessons, you added the Adobe Analytics extension to your tags property and imported it into the sample application.
+In the [Add Extensions](add-extensions.md) and [Install the Mobile SDK](install-the-mobile-sdk.md) lessons, you added the Adobe Analytics extension to your tag property and imported it into the sample application.
 Now all you have to do is add code to track the states and actions in your app!

 >[!NOTE]
 >